solids4foam/fluid-benchmarks/oscillatingCylinderInChannel/README.md

-# The Flow Past an Oscillating Circular Cylinder in a Channel
+# Flow Past an Oscillating Circular Cylinder in a Channel

 ---

 ## Tutorial Aims

-- Benchmarks the accuracy of the `newtonIcoFluid` coupled Newton-Raphson fluid solver against the numerical solution of the flow past an oscillating cylinder case.
+- Benchmark the accuracy of the `newtonIcoFluid` coupled Newton-Raphson fluid solver for flow around an oscillating cylinder case.

 ---

 ## Case Overview

-Wan \& Turek[^wan2006] provided a numerical solution for the 2-D, incompressible, laminar, viscous flow past a circular cylinder that oscillates sinusoidally in an enclosed channel.
-The case is well-suited for benchmarking the accuracy of a discretization.
+Wan and Turek[^wan2006] provided a numerical solution for the 2-D, incompressible, laminar, viscous flow past a circular cylinder that oscillates sinusoidally in an enclosed channel, where the mesh undergoes large motion.

 ### Solution Domain

-The rectangular channel has a domain $[0, 2.2] \times [0, 0.41] \mathrm{m}^2$,
+The rectangular channel has a domain $[0, 2.2] \times [0, 0.41] \; \mathrm{m}$,
- and the cylinder is initially located at $(1.1, 0.2) \mathrm{m}$ with respect to the lower left corner of the domain.
+ and the cylinder is initially located at $(1.1, 0.2)\; \mathrm{m}$ with respect to the lower left corner of the domain (figure below).

 ![Domain and dimensions](./images/domain_dimensions.png)

 ### Governing Equations

-When the cylinder patch (`cylinder`) begins oscillating, the surrounding mesh deforms, and the volume of individual cells change throughout the simulation.
-Consequently, we can no longer assume $\mathrm{d}V / \mathrm{d}t = 0$ in the governing equations.
-The continuity and momentum equations therefore take the following forms:
+When the cylinder patch (`cylinder`) begins oscillating, the surrounding mesh deforms, and the volume of individual cells changes throughout the simulation.
+To deal with the moving mesh, an arbitrary Lagrangian-Eulerian (ALE) approach is adopted.
+The continuity and momentum equations in arbitrary Lagrangian-Eulerian form are:
 $$
 \int_{\Omega(t)} \nabla \cdot \mathbf{U} \mathrm{d}V = 0,
 $$